mesa1014/ICC_2D/README.md

 - copy /fibre/2by3_fibre_s.ortho to the Chaste "testoutput" folder or change the path in line 155 of icc2dsim_Du.hpp.

-- if you want to use Nash (1998) contraction model (this is the default in the main test, so you **must** do this step), copy /utils/NashContractionModel.cpp (and .hpp) files to /Chaste/heart/src/odes/contractionmodels/ and change the constants if necessary:
+- if you want to use Nash (1998) contraction model (this is the default in the main test, so you **must** do this step), copy /utils/NashContractionModel.cpp (and .hpp) files to /Chaste/heart/src/odes/contractionmodels/ and change the constants inside the code if necessary:

 ```
 sudo docker cp /utils/NashContractionModel.cpp chaste:/home/chaste/src/heart/src/odes/contractionmodels/